New Testament Survey

 The apostle Paul's letter to the church in Colossae is another example of a letter written to a church he did not know.
 However, the pastor side of Paul is etched throughout this epistle.
 His main point is the supremacy of Christ.

-Paul's epistle to the Thessalonians
+Paul's First Epistle to the Thessalonians

 The apostle Paul's letter to the church in Thessalonica is filled with Hope!
 "What happens to a believer after they die?" asks the brethren in Thessalonica.
 Paul patiently divides the Word of Truth and brings hope to this persecuted church.